 Based out of the Matewan Depot, near the bridge in downtown Matewan, we offer rides on a regular basis Tuesdays through Saturdays, from 11 a.m. to 6 p.m.
 Tours also can be arranged by appointment on Sunday afternoons and Mondays.
 Groups of three or more are encouraged.
 The boat carries a maximum of six passengers per tour.

-Tours range from 20 minutes to 80 minutes in length.
+Tours are around an hour in length.
 During the tour you not only get to experience an exhilerating ride down the Tug River, but also be immeresed in the beauty of West Virgina's natural landscapes.
 This region of southern West Virginia contains a very diverse eco-system of trees, birds, small game and other wildlife.

 Your tour guide on your Appalachian journey will be Keith Gibson.
 Keith has lived in the Matewan area nearly his entire life and has a vast knowledge of the area and it's rich history.
 Whether you have questions about fuedin', moonshinin' or coal minin'; Keith knows the myths, legends and the 'what actually happened' behind it all!